Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 |4.0.0-beta.1 - Latest beta release| 2021-09-30-preview (default)

 > Note: Starting with version 2021-09-30-preview, a new set of clients were introduced to leverage the newest features
 > of the Form Recognizer service.
-Please see the Migration Guide for detailed instructions on how to update application
+Please see the [Migration Guide][migration_guide] for detailed instructions on how to update application
 > code from client library version 3.1.X or lower to the latest version.
 Additionally, see the [Changelog][changelog] for more detailed information.
 > The below table describes the relationship of each client and its supported API version(s):